nasdesps/portfolio/content/projects/homelab-series-part-1-debian-docker-foundation.md

 ---
 title: "Part 1: Reviving an Old Laptop with Debian & Docker"
+date: 2025-09-18
 dateString: Sep 2025
+description: "Kickstart your homelab by turning an old laptop into a secure server.
+This guide details the process of installing Debian, performing initial hardening, and setting up Docker and Docker Compose for a solid foundation."
 draft: false
 tags:
   - Homelab